pgEspiritu/GCP-Professional-Cloud-Engineer/GCP-Core-Infrastructure/T18-Cloud-DNS-and-Cloud-CDN.md

 ## 🤝 CDN Interconnect Partner Program
 If you're already using another CDN provider, there's good news:
 Most major CDNs are part of **Google Cloud’s CDN Interconnect program**, allowing you to continue using them seamlessly.

----

-If you want this combined with other modules, summarized, or exported as `.md` or `.pdf`, just let me know!